Lower Your Risk for Colorectal Cancer

 If colorectal cancer runs in your family, it’s important to discuss it with your doctor.
 A family history of colorectal cancer can increase your risk.
 Your doctor may advise that you be screened before the age of 45.

-Sources: What Can I Do to Reduce My Risk of Colorectal Cancer?, leaving site icon Centers for Disease Control and Prevention, 2023; What Are the Symptoms of Colorectal Cancer?, leaving site icon 2023; How to Prevent Colon Cancer, leaving site icon Fight Colorectal Cancer; Eating, Diet & Nutrition for Colon Polyps, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2017; Colorectal Cancer Prevention, leaving site icon National Cancer Institute, 2023; Can Colorectal Cancer Be Prevented?, leaving site icon American Cancer Society, 2024
+Sources: Reducing Risk for Colorectal Cancer, leaving site icon Centers for Disease Control and Prevention, 2024; Symptoms of Colorectal Cancer, leaving site icon 2024; How to Prevent Colon Cancer, leaving site icon Fight Colorectal Cancer; Eating, Diet & Nutrition for Colon Polyps, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2017; Colorectal Cancer Prevention, leaving site icon National Cancer Institute, 2023; Can Colorectal Cancer Be Prevented?, leaving site icon American Cancer Society, 2024

 Originally published 2/25/2019; Revised 2022, 2024